pratikswamy/IOT-Fish-Farrming-Monitoring-System/README.md

 Components

-Arduino Uno: The microcontroller used to interface with the sensors and the Blynk platform. pH Sensor: Measures the acidity or alkalinity of the water.
-Salinity Sensor: Detects the salt concentration in the water.
-TDS Sensor: Measures the concentration of dissolved solids in the water.
-Temperature Sensor: Monitors the water temperature.
-Blynk App: Used for real-time monitoring and control.
+Arduino Uno: The microcontroller used to interface with the sensors and the Blynk platform.// pH Sensor: Measures the acidity or alkalinity of the water.// Salinity Sensor: Detects the salt concentration in the water.// TDS Sensor: Measures the concentration of dissolved solids in the water// Temperature Sensor: Monitors the water temperature.// Blynk App: Used for real-time monitoring and control.//